OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 OpenTabletDriver is a fairly simple project to set up for development.
 As it's a .NET project, you ideally want an IDE capable of working with C# and .NET projects.
 VSCode, Rider, Visual Studio, etc are all suitable.
+Note that VSCode will require you to install C# extensions first.

 To get started, create a fork of the repository on GitHub.
 Then, clone the fork you made, and ensure you're capable of building OpenTabletDriver, by running either `build.ps1` (for Windows), or `build.sh` (for Linux).
 If successful, these scripts will produce executables in a newly created `bin` subdirectory.
 You can then run OpenTabletDriver by running the executable for the Daemon and the UX.
-For all intents and purposes, this will be a fully functional, though potentially unstable (as it was compiled from `master`) version of OpenTabletDriver that you can use normally, though do note there are cases where plugins may not be updated to work on `master`-built versions.
+For all intents and purposes, this will be a fully functional, though potentially unstable (as `master` is a development branch) version of OpenTabletDriver that you can use normally.
+Do note that some plugins may not have been updated to work on the latest `master` version.

 Once you've confirmed you are able to build the application on your computer, you can begin making changes.
 Before working, however, ensure you create a new branch to work in - we